d9k/d9k-gamedev-examples/gba/cpp-butano/savegame-json/README.md

 Example data in [include/palestinian_movies_cut_json.h](./include/palestinian_movies_cut_json.h) is from the https://www.kaggle.com/datasets/sondosaabed/palestinian-movies-json-dataset (no political reasons.
 This dataset just had enough upvotes to appear at first page of my kaggle search).

+Of course there is no need to store whole movies data in save game file.
+I implemented it for reason of training only (planning to store generated world in my future game).

 ## Build

 At first install [butano and required libraries to the system](https://gvaliente.github.io/butano/getting_started_wt.html).